possumnuada/Operating-Systems-Assignments/Shell/README.md

 2. Run the command "./kapish"

 ## Kapish Built-In Commands
+### help
+This command provides instructions and lists the built-in commands.

 ### setenv var [value]
 This command sets the given variable var with the given value.
 If the variable does not exist, it will be created.